mrz-Z0r4B/StealthPixel/README.md

 # StealthPixel

-**Ste@lTh.P!xeL** is a powerful image encryption tool that exclusively supports **PNG** files for both encryption and decryption.
+**StealthPixelL** is a powerful image encryption tool that exclusively supports **PNG** files for both encryption and decryption.
 This tool ensures secure encryption of sensitive images using cryptographic techniques, making it ideal for protecting personal and confidential visual data.

 ## Features
 - **PNG-Only Support**: Encrypt and decrypt only **PNG** image files.